3 Things to Consider Before Publishing & Promoting Your Music Podcast

 Resources at your disposal will encompass many things, including budgeting, scheduling, and branding.
 It would be helpful to map out specific pockets of time for editing, producing, and promoting your podcast.

 You could begin a podcast without investing in any equipment, utilizing your cell phone in a tiny closet for recording.
-Eventually, you may want to branch out and purchase some recording equipment or programs in the future.
+Eventually, you may want to branch out.
+To do so, you may find yourself having to compare and contrast personal loan rates in hopes of securing capital, with the ultimate goal of purchasing new recording equipment or programs, or perhaps even establishing a larger studio.
 Establishing and sticking to your budget is essential because even though you may have gotten some necessary equipment to start the podcast, there may be a need for upgrades in software or new equipment you want for your recording studio.

 Once you have launched the first episode or first few episodes, to stay ahead, you should have considered and developed your schedule to accommodate how often your podcast episodes will air.
 You could launch one episode per month, or week, or maybe bi-weekly.
 Also, you need to create and develop your content needs far ahead of schedule to ensure your episodes are prepared and ready.